-Suspicious activity or persons on campus should be reported immediately to the Office of Safety and Security.
-Unauthorized persons, inclusive of unregistered guests, may be asked to leave the campus; trespassers will be prosecuted in accordance with the New York State Criminal Code.
+Community members should report suspicious activity or persons on campus to Security immediately.
+Unauthorized persons, including unregistered guests, may be asked to leave the campus.
+Trespassers will be prosecuted in accordance with the New York State Criminal Code.

 The Office of Safety and Security is always open, and community members are welcome to speak with the director at any time to discuss policy, personnel, or personal problems.